 Yes in certain cases talking about money is still considered tacky.
 Ideally, the tips shared in this article will make talking about money less tacky in the future.
 At the very least, people should be open to a discussion about money and seek help from friends and family members when needed.

 We can all benefit by removing the social stigma that is associated with talking about money.
-It would likely lead to higher financial literacy around the world and better financial management on a personal level.
+It would likely lead to higher financial literacy around the world and on a personal level.

 I want to thank Mia Jones for this great guest post!